elucian/bee/syntax/structure.md

 over.
 ```

+Do not try to understand the example.
+This is just a worm-up!

 **Notes:**
 * This program is a #driver having file-name "main.bee";
-* Variable _*params_ is a variable argument;
-* Parameter variable _*params_ is an Array of strings;
+* Variable parameter _*params_ is an array of strings;
-* Bee file is ending with "over." that is mandatory keyword;
+* Any Bee module is ending with "over." that is mandatory keyword;
 * Early driver termination can be trigger by "halt" or "exit";

-Do not try to understand the example.
-This is just a worm-up :)

 ## External code

-In Bee library can be imported like this:
+Library modules can be imported like this:

 **Imports:**